zengjixiang/jina/docs/concepts/orchestration/handle-exceptions.md

 While Jina supports any service mesh, the output of `f.to_kubernetes_yaml()` already includes the necessary annotations for [Linkerd](https://linkerd.io/).
 ````

-If a service mesh is installed alongside Jina in the Kubernetes cluster, the following retry policy applies for each Executor:
+If a service mesh is installed alongside Jina-serve in the Kubernetes cluster, the following retry policy applies for each Executor:

 - Try the request at least three times, or until it succeeds
 - Distribute the requests to the replicas according to the service mesh's configuration